ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

     - `SEQ`\
       A sequence identifier set up too by the ICMP protocol.

 The conclusion you can get from the example log lines is that this Proxmox VE setup is dropping incoming ping packets, something common as a network hardening method.
 Be aware that, in the `PACKET_DETAILS` section, you should expect seeing very different parameters depending on the protocol used on each logged packet.
-In the example above you've seen ICMP ping packets, but other times you might see other types of ICMP messages or, more commonly, TCP or UDP packets.
+In the example above you have seen ICMP ping packets, but other times you might see other types of ICMP messages or TCP or UDP packets.

 ## Connection tracking tool

-In this chapter and in the [previous **G012** one](G012%20-%20Host%20hardening%2006%20~%20Network%20hardening%20with%20sysctl.md) I've mentioned a few times the connection tracking system enabled by the firewall.
+In this chapter and in the [previous **G012** one](G012%20-%20Host%20hardening%2006%20~%20Network%20hardening%20with%20sysctl.md) it has been mentioned a few times the connection tracking system enabled by the firewall.
 This is popularly known as _conntrack_ and, adding to its own particular `sysctl` parameters (identified by the `nf_conntrack_` prefix), there is also a command enabling system administrators to manage the in-kernel connection tracking state tables:

 1. The `conntrack` command is already installed in Proxmox VE 9.0, as `apt` warns: